-Figure 19-5 illustrates the master write transaction.
-The master initiates the transaction by issuing a START condition (S) followed by an address packet with the direction bit set to zero (ADDRESS+ $\overline{W}$ ).
+Figure 19-5 on page 235 illustrates the master write transaction.
+The master initiates the transaction by issuing a START condition (S) followed by an address packet with the direction bit set to zero (ADDRESS+ \overline{W}).

 Figure 19-5.
-Master Write Transaction
+Master write transaction.

-Assuming the slave acknowledges the address, the master can start transmitting data (DATA) and the slave will ACK or NACK (A/A) each byte.
+Assuming the slave acknowledges the address, the master can start transmitting data (DATA) and the slave will ACK or NACK (A/\overline{A}) each byte.
 If no data packets are to be transmitted, the master terminates the transaction by issuing a STOP condition (P) directly after the address packet.
 There are no limitations to the number of data packets that can be transferred.
 If the slave signals a NACK to the data, the master must assume that the slave cannot receive any more data and terminate the transaction.

-Figure 19-6 illustrates the master read transaction.
+Figure 19-6 on page 236 illustrates the master read transaction.
 The master initiates the transaction by issuing a START condition followed by an address packet with the direction bit set to one (ADDRESS+R).
 The addressed slave must acknowledge the address for the master to be allowed to continue the transaction.

 Figure 19-6.
-Master Read Transaction
+Master read transaction.